 12-month Cash Flow - It is said that "cash is king".
 Cash Flow is the backbone of your Business Plan.
 Your cash flow Statement shows "sources and uses" of cash during a period of time.
 For example, your sales projection shows when you expect to book sales.
 Your cash flow statement shows when you expect to be paid.
 See attached worksheet.

 Competitive Analysis - It is critical to clearly understand how your product or service measures up versus key competitors on such fundamental success drivers as quality, customer service, and pricing.
-Attached is a simple grid to facilitate your analysis.
+Follow the link to an online course on the topic.

 12-month Sales Forecast - Forecasting sales of your product or service is the starting point for the financial projections.
 The sales forecast is the key to the whole financial plan, so it is important to use realistic estimates.
 The attached worksheet will give you a simple approach.